robboyett/Becoming-an-AI-designer/README.md

 ## Getting Started
 To get started with "Becoming an AI Designer," follow these steps:

-- Clone or download the project repository.
-- Navigate to the 'Introduction to AI for Designers' section to begin your journey.
+- Navigate to the 'Introduction to AI for Designers' document to begin your journey.
-- Engage with the exercises and projects as you progress through the sections.
-- Join the community forum (link provided) to discuss, share, and collaborate.
+- Join the community Slack (link provided) to discuss, share, and collaborate.

 ## How to Contribute
 "Becoming an AI Designer" is a community-driven project, and contributions are welcome.
 Here are some ways you can contribute: